 What does this mean for Passwords?

 A policy around passwords will be but one part of an overall organisational plan to keep data safe and secure alongside other measures.
-These other measures would include implementing, an Anti-Virus and Firewall policy, an acceptable use policy, an access control policy, training on Malware, Phishing and social engineering.
+These other measures would include implementing an Anti-Virus and Firewall policy, an acceptable use policy, an access control policy, together with training on Malware, Phishing and social engineering.

 Together with the above measures penetration testing of systems and suppliers, implementing backups and mandatory user training on IT systems are also key areas for IT security in any organisation.

 Stolen or weak passwords can cause data breaches.
 Best practices around passwords would include;

 - Forcing the use of complex passwords (Passwords having to consist of numbers, letters, and symbols) or, better again, long passphrases.

 - Implementing training for users to raise awareness, highlight risks and dangers and encourage use of long passphrases.

 - Applying password security to all devices and ensuring the IT team can block devices if necessary.

 - Using multi-factor authentication especially for off-site users connecting remotely or for password resets.

 - Applying encryption to devices including mobile devices.